A-Deb/effect-discover-signal/README.md

 This file will perform the warning generation either at the freq='W' (weekly) or the freq='M' (monthly) level.
 It does so by generating the dates that will be used for the timeseries prediction.

 ### warning_replication.py
-This file with either call ARIMA (for the baseline), ARIMAX (for ARIMA with external signal) or
+This file with either call ARIMA (for the baseline), ARIMAX (for ARIMA with external signal) or GRU (for GRU with external signal).

 ### Baserate Model